A stillbirth is a child born after the 24th week of pregnancy, who did not show any signs of life after being born.

 - the person who found the stillborn child (where the date and place of the stillbirth are unknown)

-If the father's details are not recorded in the stillbirth register, it may be possible to add them later by re-registering the stillbirth.
-Please contact us for details.
+If the father's details are not recorded in the stillbirth register, it may be possible to add them later by re-registering the stillbirth - contact York Register Office for details.

-You will need to bring the medical certificate of stillbirth issued by the doctor or midwife present at the time (and form 16 if you need one).
+When registering a stillbirth you'll need to bring the medical certificate of stillbirth issued by the doctor or midwife present at the time, and 'form 16', if applicable.

 - place and date of stillbirth